 Thank you, Dr. Wilchfort for helping us look at the challenges of a bi-cultural relationship in a different way!
 If you are interested in joining Dr. Wilchfort’s research and improving the way you see your partner, check https://stay4ever.love/ and sign up to start investing one minute a day in order to improve your relationship.

 Ready to start looking at how and what you are arguing about?
-Check out my course The Art of Arguing to learn tools to improve the communication with your partner.
+Check out my course Healthy Arguing to learn tools to improve how you communicate with your partner.